 On itch’s home page on the top right, you’ll see Log in and Register options.
 Select the Register button to create your itch account.

 On itch, you’ll find lots of indie games.
 Some of the games are from game jams while others are from creators just having fun learning & creating games.
 Indie games are different from AAA games because they are mostly developed by an individual, unlike those huge successful titles.
 Similar to steam, itch too allows the game creators to distribute their game for free or charge some amount for the users to access the game.

 For those not familiar with indie games, here’s a brief explanation sourced from Wikipedia:

 “An indie game is a video game that is often created without the financial support of a publisher, although some games funded by a publisher are still considered “indie”.
 Indie games often focus on innovation and rely on digital distribution.”

 Itch does not create desktop menus for the games you have installed.
 So you won’t be able to access your installed games from the app overview or the traditional start menu list.
 Instead, you have to launch itch app and then access your game from within the app.
-But what if you start having poor internet connection?
+But what if you start having a poor internet connection?

 Don’t worry if you do not have a stable internet connection.
 With itch, you can still run the app offline and access + play your installed games.

 Remember we did not install itch app from our native Linux package repositories?
 This brings up an issue about how the app is kept up to date.
 Luckily, itch uses another platform for managing its packages called the butler.